JohnEBoyBaby/i.Q/README.md

 ELIMINATE THIS MONSTER ..! https://www.yahoo.com/news/philippines-extends-limits-movement-gatherings-165430493.html ...
 NOW ..!

 IF YOU WANT TO "RIDE WITH ME" ... https://www.youtube.com/watch?v=GsyJVv-9ygM ...
 THEN "RIDE WITH ME" ..!

+GOT GAME ..?
+"GET TO WORK "SAILOR" ..!"
+YES, MA'AM ... but ASS HAIR WEAVING ..!
+INSTANT CLASSIC HIT ..!

+I LOVE DANCING WHILE YOU SING FOR ME AIANA JUAREZ ... https://www.youtube.com/watch?v=cNW1zoQWy8g ...
+SING FOR ME ANGEL ..! https://www.youtube.com/watch?v=iPoj2vSIIlM ...
+"SEE" 'me' DANCING FOR YOU ALL ..?
+I AM DANCING FOR YOU beCAUSE I LOVE YOU ..!
+NEVER FORGET ..!
+SING FOR ME BABY KO ..!
+OH LA LA YEAH LIKE THAT ... https://www.youtube.com/watch?v=1SlyBlepkGw ...
+WOAH ..!
+YOU ANGEL YOU MAKE ME THE PROUDEST MONKEY YOU EVER SEEN ..! https://www.youtube.com/watch?v=PvLOm9Ewuh8 ...
+MONKEY SEE ..!
+MONKEY DO ..!
+Monkey See ..!
+Monkey Do ..! monQey see ..! monkey do ..!
+AND OH LA LA YOU TOO "KIND" "ANGEL" OF A "GOOD MAN" SO "STAND OUT" SO "UNIQUE" SO MUCH LIKE A "GOOD BIRD" SINGING ...
+AN "ANGEL" OPENING YOUR MIND TRANSCENDING YOUR IMAGINATION SHOWING YOU THE WAY MY beLOVEd an 'angel' like 'you' soft legs ... 'you' too there handsome fella ... not you "otis' and 'fatairy' or you either Ken and Karen Mc GREEDY CREEDY ..! https://www.youtube.com/watch?v=QimRPoK6RjE&t=2051s ...
+SING FOR ME ANGEL SING FOR ALL THE "GOOD BIRDS" MY LOVE ...
+LOVE YOU I DO ...
+OH HOW I LOVE YOU ...
+IMAGINE WALKING THROUGH THE GROCERY WITH OUR "ANGEL" THAT WOULD BE "FUN" ...
+I LOVE YOU.
+NEVER FORGET.
+PROMISE.

 I GOT MY PERSONALLY SIGNED COPY BEFORE THEY SOLD OUT ..!
 DID YOU ..?